CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 Current step of job is Consolidate snapshot and publish to Health Dashboard Analysis of application is completed.
 ```

+NB: Information regarding the creation of the application will also be added to the job output if Auto create is checked and the application does not exist on AIP Console.

 As with the Create Application step, you can also use this step in a Pipeline Project: